Art Jobs

 2. Art Professor

 It’s not uncommon for arts graduates to pursue careers in higher education.
 For many artists, teaching provides the best of both worlds, so to speak, offering both financial stability and a creative outlet.
 Art professors spend the majority of their time teaching or working with students while class is in session, but are also afforded studio time to work on their art and advance their careers.
-Universities typically hire art professors who have at least a master’s degree in art as well as a strong portfolio of work or some degree of notoriety or success within the art world.
+Universities typically hire full time art professors who have at least a master’s degree in art as well as a strong portfolio of work or some degree of notoriety or success within the art world.

 Median annual wage: $66,930